ericoletsgo/VeracityCheck/README.md

         - list of resources used (google colab, datasets, etc.)
 - brief section on importance of critical thinking & limitations of model below the output on detector page

-# Minimum Viable Product

-**Objective:** Develop a basic system that identifies potential fake news articles based on textual features.

-1. **Data Collection and Preprocessing:**
-    - Gather a small dataset of labeled news articles, including both genuine and fake news examples.
-    - Preprocess the text data by tokenizing, removing stopwords, and converting to lowercase.
-2. **Feature Extraction:**
-    - Extract basic textual features such as word frequency, TF-IDF scores, and n-grams.
-3. **Model Building:**
-    - Choose a simple classification algorithm (e.g., Naive Bayes or Logistic Regression).
-    - Split the dataset into training and testing sets for model evaluation.
-4. **Model Training and Evaluation:**
-    - Train the chosen classifier on the training dataset using the extracted features.
-    - Evaluate the model's performance on the testing dataset using metrics like accuracy, precision, recall, and F1-score.
-5. **Baseline Demonstration:**
-    - Develop a basic user interface (UI) where users can input a news article's text.
-    - Upon submission, the UI should display a binary classification result indicating whether the article is "Likely Genuine" or "Potentially Fake" based on the trained model.
-6. **Feedback Collection:**
-    - Include a simple feedback mechanism for users to report misclassifications or provide additional context.
-7. **Iterative Refinement:**
-    - Collect user feedback and misclassification reports to improve the model's accuracy and handling of edge cases.
-    - Regularly update the model using new data and refined features.

-# Potential Roadblocks

-- **Data Quality and Availability:** Might be difficult to obtain a reliable dataset which is reliable of **ALL** types of fake news; resulting in model to struggle to generalize to new, unseen types of misinformation.
-- **Fake news strategies may be evolving:** meaning that creators can use different strategies, so the model might be effective against certain tactics but struggle with novel techniques. (**Models might be trained on older datasets, so may not work as well for new**)
-- **Model Selection and Tuning:**

-    Selecting the appropriate model architecture and hyperparameters might require experimentation and tuning to achieve optimal results.

-    **Explaining Model Decisions:**

-    - Interpreting why a model classified a certain article as fake or genuine can be challenging, leading to issues of trust and transparency.

-    **Biased Evaluation Metrics:**

-    Metrics that don't account for false positives or false negatives might lead to skewed interpretations of model effectiveness.

-    **Other:**

-    Issues regarding planning: Not reaching deadline, etc.

-    Lack of knowledge: more time needed to learn

 # Why this Project?